nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Example:

-`search n/yeoh alex s/xyz t/cn` displays a list of students who has the name `yeoh alex`, order does not matter, or with the school `xyz` or with subjects `cn`.
+`search n/yeoh alex s/xyz t/cn`

+* After the `search` command is entered, a list of students whose name, school or subject contains the specified keywords will be displayed.

 ![AfterSearch](images/DemoAfterSearchCommand.png)